nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 View all deadlines, tasks and events

-1. View the entire todo list by typing ‘viewAll’.
+1. View the entire task manager by typing `list`.

 2. Press Enter.

-View undone deadlines, tasks and events
+View all tasks

-1. View only undone items by typing ‘viewUndone’.
+1. View the entire task list by typing `listtask`.

 2. Press Enter.

-##When you can’t find a specific deadline, task or event
+View all deadlines

-1. Search for a task or event by typing ‘search [keyword]’.
+1. View the entire deadline list by typing `listdeadline`.

 2. Press Enter.

-3. A list of corresponding deadlines, tasks, and events will be shown.

-##When you have finished a task

-If you know the name of the task

-1. Type ‘done [taskname]’.

-If you know the keyword of the task

-1. Type ‘searchAndDone [keyword]’.

-If you know the index of the task

-1. Type ‘doneByIndex [index]’.
+View all events

+1. View the entire event list by typing `listevent`.

+2. Press Enter.

 ##When you want to delete a deadline, task or event